 and take over the Kingdom from Krishna.
 But he failed before Lord Krishna and Balarama

 Jarasandha failed repeatedly but still attacked Mathura and continued this for 18 times.
-After his last attack, Krishna persuaded King Ugrasena and his father, Crown-Prince Vasudeva not to support to Jarasandha and establish a new Kingdom at Dwarka
+After his last attack, Krishna persuaded King Ugrasena and his father, Crown-Prince Vasudeva not to support Jarasandha and instead establish a new kingdom at Dwarka

 Death of Jarasandha by Lord Krishna

-Many kings where under the imprisonment of Jarasandha.
+Many kings were under the imprisonment of Jarasandha.
 When Krishna returned from Dwarka, he, with Bhima

 , went to Jarasandhas capital for the purpose of killing him.
 Jarasandha was against Yudhisthira

-becoming the Emperor by performing the Rajasuya Yagna
+becoming the Emperor by performing the Rajasuya Yajna

 and liberating the kings.

 lasted long, for 27 days.
-Bhima tore apart Jarasandha in 2 pieces sideways and threw away the 2 pieces in opposite directions.
+Bhima tore apart Jarasandha in two pieces sideways and threw away the two pieces in opposite directions.
 Jarasandha could not be joined together.
-After his death, all the imprisoned Kings were released and Lord Krishna installed his more virtuous son to succeed his throne, making him the ally of Indraprastha
+After his death, all the imprisoned Kings were released and Lord Krishna granted his more virtuous son to succeed his throne, making him the ally of Indraprastha